AbdulmalekAlshugaa/ticket_event_mobile_app/README.md

-# E-Commerce-App
+# Event-App
 I have implemented the best practices of separation of concerns and utilized the saga pattern design to handle side effects.

 # Task
-Create a simple React Native application that displays a list of products fetched from any API.
-The app should have two screens: product list and product details.
+Create a simple React Native application that displays a list of of event  fetched from ticketmaster API.
+The app should have two screens: search screen and event details screen only .
-When the user taps on a product item, the app should navigate to the product details screen and display its details..
+When the user taps on a  item, the app should navigate to the event details screen and display its details..

 # Exploration

 The task description outlines the creation of an application that interacts with an API.
-This API provides an array of objects, each including product details like title, description, image, and price.
+This API provides an array of objects, each including event details like name, description, image, and price.
 However, what if we aim to enhance this project professionally by integrating advanced techniques such as employing a side effect library like Saga, alongside Redux and React Query?
 While this might appear excessive for the scope of this assessment, the objective is to demonstrate our capability to develop a real-world application to the hiring manager.
 Let's embrace the challenge and proceed.

 ## Saga pattern